7 Best PLM Software for Fashion Teams for 2026

 BlueCherry by CGS is an end-to-end solution that combines PLM and ERP functionality in one platform, designed primarily for enterprise-level apparel and consumer goods brands.

-It supports the entire product lifecycle with tools for product data management, sourcing, production planning, inventory control, and sustainability tracking.
-For larger teams focused on operational efficiency and integration across departments, BlueCherry helps centralize key processes under one system.
+For larger teams focused on operational efficiency, retail automation, and integration capabilities across departments, BlueCherry helps centralize key processes under one system.

-While its ERP capabilities are a key strength, some teams find that PLM features play more of a supporting role.
 The interface may require a steeper learning curve for creative teams, and setup can involve more IT involvement depending on the scope.

 For smaller or mid-sized brands seeking fast configuration or design-first workflows, BlueCherry may offer more functionality than needed, but it remains a comprehensive option for enterprise operations.